DF-GAN: A Simple and Effective Baseline for Text-to-Image Synthesis: The Proposed DF-GAN

 \subsection{Model Overview}

-The goal of our proposed DF-GAN is to generate realistic and text-image semantic consistent images from given text descriptions.
-The entire network is composed of a generator, a discriminator, and pre-trained text encoder~\cite{xu2018attngan}.
-In the following, we describe the structure of the generator and discriminator, respectively.

-The generator has two inputs, a sentence vector that is encoded by text encoder and a noise vector sampled from the Gaussian distribution to ensure the diversity of generated images.
-The noise vector is first fed into a fully connected layer and the output is reshaped to $(-1,4,4)$.
+The proposed DF-GAN is composed of a generator, a discriminator, and a pre-trained text encoder as shown in Figure \ref{fig2}.
+The generator has two inputs, a sentence vector encoded by text encoder and a noise vector sampled from the Gaussian distribution to ensure the diversity of the generated images.
+The noise vector is first fed into a fully connected layer and reshaped.
 We then apply a series of UPBlocks to upsample the image features.
-The UPBlock is composed of an upsample layer, a residual block, and DFBlocks (see Figure~\ref{fig5}(d)) to fuse the text and image features during the image generation process.
+The UPBlock is composed of an upsample layer, a residual block, and DFBlocks to fuse the text and image features during the image generation process.
 Finally, a convolution layer converts image features into images.

-The discriminator is composed of several DownBlocks and convolution layers.
-First, the discriminator converts images into feature maps and the output is downsampled by a series of DownBlocks.
-Then the sentence vector will be replicated and concatenated on the image feature.
+The discriminator converts images into image features through a series of DownBlocks.
+Then the sentence vector will be replicated and concatenated with image features.
 An adversarial loss will be predicted to evaluate the visual realism and semantic consistency of inputs.
 By distinguishing generated images from real samples, the discriminator promotes the generator to synthesize images with higher quality and text-image semantic consistency.

+The text encoder is a bi-directional Long Short-Term Memory (LSTM) \cite{schuster1997bidirectional} that extracts semantic vectors from the text description.
+We directly use the pre-trained model provided by AttnGAN \cite{xu2018attngan}.